|

 -

-drill, 13mm pillar drill.
-Those are another story, all on their own.
+hand drill, 13mm pillar drill.
+Those are another story...

 |